Best Online Master’s Degrees in: Risk Management

 Walden University was chosen as the top online master's degree in risk management for technology support.
 As a primarily distance learning institution, Walden offers students the assistance they need to adjust to the virtual classroom and work through any other issues they may have with the technology.
 Student support services include a self-paced online orientation and assistance with locating textbooks, resources, and assignments.
 In addition, technical support services are available 24 hours a day, seven days a week.

-The best online master’s degree in risk management for financial support is Florida State University.
+The best online master's degree in risk management for financial support is Florida State University.
 The school has a strong track record of awarding generous financial aid packages to assist students and their families with the cost of pursuing further education.
-According to the National Center for Education Statistics, 96% of incoming students received financial assistance in 2010.
+According to the National Center for Education Statistics, 96% of incoming students received financial assistance.
 Of those who received aid, 95% received a portion of that aid in the form of scholarship or grant money.
 In addition, the percentage of students who took out loans to finance their schooling was fairly low at 37%.

 Florida State University was awarded the title of best online master's degree in risk management for student engagement.
 Ranked 46th on U.S. News & World Report's list of the best public schools in the nation, FSU's online graduate business programs also received recognition for their strong levels of student engagement.
 A state-of-the-art virtual learning environment, instructors skilled in working with distance learners, and easy accessibility to student support services all help to place Florida State at the top of this category.
 In addition, online students can build bonds with their peers through chat, discussion boards, virtual meetings, and social networking.